Loves Only You: 2021: five-year old season

 Loves Only You started her 2021 season at the Kyoto Kinen, where she won her first race in 21 months after passing fellow stablemate Stay Foolish.
 She then returned to Dubai to once again run the Sheema Classic, where she finished third behind Mishriff and Chrono Genesis after briefly being in the lead.
 Loves Only You did not return to Japan after the Sheema Classic but instead went to Hong Kong to compete in the Queen Elizabeth II Cup.
 She entered the race with Vincent C Y Ho as her jockey, and won the race after beating the 2nd place by 3/4 lengths.
 With this win, this marked not only her second GI victory, but also finishing the race where the top four were Japanese-trained horses (Loves Only You, Glory Vase, Daring Tact, and Kiseki, in respective order).

 Loves Only You returned to Japan for a brief period to race in the Sapporo Kinen with an American race in mind, where she finished in second place behind Sodashi.
 She was the most favored in that race, but was stuck in the back and had to run the fastest among the entrants for the last three furlongs to catch up.

 Loves Only You was the third favored at 4.30 odds on the Breeders' Cup Filly & Mare Turf behind War Like Goddess and Love, who was the two filly crown winner of the previous year in England.
 The race started with Loves Only You and her jockey Yuga Kawada placing themselves in fourth or fifth place with Going to Vegas leading early.
 War Like Goddess and Love then each moved five wide to take the lead at the far turn, with My Sister Nat engaging the former in the final stretch, before Loves Only You passing over them and winning against My Sister Nat in a half-length lead.
 Her victory marked the first Japanese-trained horse to win the race, as well as her jockey and trainer also being the first to win the race.
 This race also marked Kawada's first victory abroad.

 After her victory at Del Mar, Loves Only You did not return to Japan but instead headed back to Hong Kong to compete in the Hong Kong Cup, which was announced to be her final race.
 During the race, she was briefly stuck among the crowd of horses but managed to push herself through, and won the race after passing Russian Emperor as Hishi Iguazu came up to her and narrowing the lead.

 After winning her final race, Loves Only You returned to Japan.
-A retirement ceremony was held at the Tokyo Racecourse on January 30, 2022 before she was returned to the Northern Farm for the 2022 breeding season.
+A retirement ceremony was held at the Tokyo Racecourse on January 30, 2022, before she was returned to the Northern Farm for the 2022 breeding season.

+Racing form

+Loves Only You won eight races in 16 starts.
+This data is available on JBIS, netkeiba, racingpost and HKJC.